don1900/TeamAlwaysSpam/README.md

 - [x] Deploy 10 Bots in One time. 🔥
 - [x] Deploy Using Bot Token.🥳
 - [x] Best telegram spambot ever made yet.🎉
-- [y] Easy to deploy and fastest spambot made with love.😊
+- [x] Easy to deploy and fastest spambot made with love.😊

 # Deploy on heroku